mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 }
 ```

-Again the BOTR comes in handy here, as it gives us a clear overview of the process, from ["Design of Allocator"](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/garbage-collection.md#design-of-allocator):
+Well, what's going on here, again the BOTR comes in handy as it gives us a clear overview of the process, from ["Design of Allocator"](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/garbage-collection.md#design-of-allocator):

 > When the GC gives out memory to the allocator, it does so in terms of allocation contexts.
 The size of an allocation context is defined by the allocation quantum.

 > - Allocation contexts are smaller regions of a given heap segment that are each dedicated for use by a given thread.
 On a single-processor (meaning 1 logical processor) machine, a single context is used, which is the generation 0 allocation context.
 > - The Allocation quantum is the size of memory that the allocator allocates each time it needs more memory, in order to perform object allocations within an allocation context.
 The allocation is typically 8k and the average size of managed objects are around 35 bytes, enabling a single allocation quantum to be used for many object allocations.

 This shows how is is possible for the .NET GC to make allocating an object (or memory) such a cheap operation.
 Because of all the work that is has done in the background, the majority of the time an  object allocation happens, it is just a case of incrementing a pointer by the number of bytes needed to hold the new object.
-This is what the code in the first 1/2 of the `AllocateObject(..)` function (above) is doing, it's bumping up the free-space pointer (`acontext->alloc_ptr`) and giving out a pointer to the newly created space.
+This is what the code in the first 1/2 of the `AllocateObject(..)` function (above) is doing, it's bumping up the free-space pointer (`acontext->alloc_ptr`) and giving out a pointer to the newly created space in memory.

 It's only when the current **allocation context** doesn't have enough space that things get more complicated and potentially more expensive.
 At this point `GCHeap::GetGCHeap()->Alloc(..)` is called which may in turn trigger a GC collection before a new allocation context can be provided.